condense9/hark-lang/README.md

 ```

 *Traditional approach*: Manually store intermediate results in an external
-database, and build the synchronisation logic into the cloud functions `f` &
+database, and build the synchronisation logic into the cloud functions `f` and
 `g`, or use an orchestrator service.

 [Read more...](https://teal-book.condense9.com/language/threads.html)